 In addition to the valuable support one gains from group therapy, formal groups also offer benefits beyond self-help and community.
 Because formal groups are led by licensed mental health professionals with specialized training, group members will also be introduced to and taught strategies proven to help manage specific presenting problems, receiving expert guidance along the way.
 The benefit of doing this learning in a group (as opposed to in individual therapy) is that group members are then able to practice newly learned behavior in a safe environment and receive honest feedback about the effect that their behavior has on others.
 Doing so also promotes communication and socialization skills, allowing group members to learn how to express their concerns and accept criticism from others.

 Joining a group

 Groups can be an excellent choice of treatment for people experiencing a range of issues.
-If you consider joining a group, talking with your individual therapist (if you have one) or a general doctor can help you find one appropriate for you.
+If you are considering joining a group, talking with your individual therapist (if you have one) or a general doctor can help you find one appropriate for you.
 You may also want to consider the following questions:

-Is group therapy the right choice for me?
+–Is group therapy the right choice for me?
 Group therapy offers a ton of valuable benefits to a wide range of people, but it’s not always for everyone—and that’s okay!
 Consider factors like your willingness to engage in therapeutic discussions while being open and honest about personal experiences in a group setting.
-For some, this can seem overwhelming and uncomfortable, and finding an individual therapist to work with maybe the best treatment option—it’s all about what works for you!
+For some, this can seem overwhelming and uncomfortable, and finding an individual therapist to work with may be the best treatment option—it’s all about what works for you!